Vice President of Advancement

-An operating practice that sets us apart from other philanthropies is our Intersectional Lens Framework™, where we apply a gender, race, place, equity (class, age, ability, LGTBQ, and immigration status) lens to all our annual grantmaking, research, and public policy work.
+An operating practice that sets us apart from other philanthropies is our Intersectional Lens Framework™, where we apply a gender, race, place, and additional identities (socioeconomic class, age, disability, LGTBQ, and immigration status) lens to all our annual grantmaking, research, and public policy work.

 How We Work

 In our office, we strive for strategic excellence and teaming, and each of us commits to the success of the Foundation.
 Staff members are expected to exhibit initiative, be solution-focused, and build cross-department cooperation and learning.
 We govern with excellence by using our annual operating plan to move forward the Foundation’s Board of Trustees’ Strategic Plan.